AggieSat-Laboratory/agsl-cansat/README.md

-# AggieSat Lab CanSat 2023
+# AggieSat Laboratory CanSat 2023

-Contains the code for AggieSat Lab's entry into the 2023 CanSat competition.
+Contains the code for the AggieSat Laboratory entry to the CanSat 2023 competition.